cesar-douady/open-lmake/README.md

 Among them you may consider, with the described limitations (only major ones are listed) :

 - make
-	- unreliable          : E.g. make will fail to rebuild a target if the recipe is modified.
+	- Unreliable          : e.g. make will fail to rebuild a target if the recipe is modified.
-	- fancy configuration : It is mostly impossible to write an easily readable makefile as soon as your flow is anything else than a straightforwar compile-link one.
+	- Fancy configuration : it is mostly impossible to write an easily readable makefile as soon as your flow is anything else than a straightforwar compile-link one.
-	- dependencies        : Managing dependencies is a nightmare, and even with dedicated helpers, it is always partial, fragile and complex. this is so true that most makefiles do not handle parallelism because of hidden dependencies (i.e. dependencies that are not explicite in the makefile).
+	- Dependencies        : managing dependencies is a nightmare, and even with dedicated helpers, it is always partial, fragile and complex.
+	  This is so true that most makefiles do not handle parallelism because of hidden dependencies (i.e. dependencies that are not explicite in the makefile).
-	- not scalable        : It will poorly perform above ~100 rules and 10k files
+	- Not scalable        : it will poorly perform above ~100 rules and 10k files
-	- too rigid           : The only genericity is through the use of a single wildcard (`%`).
+	- Too rigid           : the only genericity is through the use of a single wildcard (`%`).
 This is very far from enough when the flow contains anything but the simplest compile-link cases.
 - ninja
 	- ninja advertizes itself as a back-end only tool.
 It lacks a front-end tool to provide a user-usable tool.
 - bazel
 	- The flow is not complete in the sens that it is not meant to be fully maintained by the user.
 	  The documentation states it explicitely : "It is common for BUILD files to be generated or edited by tools".
-	- Dependencies must be manually handled with care. the documentation states it explictely :
+	- Dependencies must be manually handled with care.
+Again, the documentation states it explictely :
 		+ BUILD file writers must explicitly declare all of the actual direct dependencies for every rule to the build system, and no more.
 		+ Failure to observe this principle causes undefined behavior: the build may fail, but worse, the build may depend on some prior operations, or upon transitive declared dependencies the target happens to have.